4 Tips on How Women Can Be Successful in STEM

 Prof Ojalvo’s philosophy is that this can be seen as something that can defeat you or it can be seen as something that motivates you, makes you more determined:

-Hope you find these 4 pieces of advice helpful as you pursue STEM.
+Hope you find these 4 Tips useful as you pursue a STEM career.
 Good Luck!

 If you want to learn more about Professor Ojalvo and Anika Gupta’s professional journey, check out their podcasts: